2012 Aaron's 312: Final Laps

 With 29 laps to go, Kyle Busch took the lead from Joey Logano.
 Busch was also able to hold off the pack behind him and never lost the lead.
-It looked like Busch was gonna win the race depending on how the last few laps went.
+It looked like Busch was going to win the race depending on how the last few laps went.
 Unfortunately for Busch, with 9 laps to go the 5th caution flew when Mike Bliss spun in turn 3.
 The caution turned things around as cars were now all bunched back together and all of them were going to race hard for positions.
 The race restarted with 4 laps to go and Busch kept his lead with a push by Joe Nemechek.
 Unfourtantley again for Busch, the 6th caution flew on the same lap when Mike Wallace and Danny Efland crashed in turn 4.
 The wreck would set up 3 attempts of a green-white-checker finish.